nicolasnkGH/Linux-Projects/WireGuard VPN.md

 DNS = 1.1.1.1, 1.0.0.1
 PrivateKey = oEePGPy3ufjvmtMUdGm1RxitUtnEvcz23LEOOLGJ5X=
 ```
+Do not try to copy the output below, it was edited - thus, it is not a valid PRIVATEKEY.

 Go to Wireguard app and choose the option to add the keys manually and past it there.